 As such, if you feel like you’ve failed or been rejected by a person, and you feel that rush of self-loathing or self-recrimination rising up, take a deep breath.
 In fact, take a few deep belly breaths.

 Then, send good wishes to that person, and turn your attention elsewhere.
 You’ve given them your attention and it didn’t work.
 Time to move on.

 Still not sure how to deal with your failure?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: